syncfusion-content/maui-docs/MAUI/ComboBox/Selection.md

 ### Programmatic selection

 The selected items can be changed programmatically by using the [SelectedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectedItems) property of ComboBox control.
+This property allows both getting and setting of the selected items in the ComboBox control.

 {% tabs %}